Getting to Know Your Neighborhood: Kenmore Square and Fenway

 1282 Boylston St.

 Honeygrow offers customizable stir-fries and salads designed to appeal to every palate.
-Diners order on touch screens, navigating between suggested options and substitutions that you can select to customize your dish.
+Diners order on touch screens, navigating between suggested options and substitutions to customize your dish.
 A chicken stir-fry can be changed to beef, pork, or vegan in just a few taps.
 The salads are particularly noteworthy, drawing on locally grown produce.
-And try one of Honeygrow’s “Honeybar” desserts with your meal.
-The brownie crumble, apple pie, cheesecake, and fruit and granola bowls are a sweet ending to your meal.
-Curbside pickup is also available.
+And leave room for one of Honeygrow’s “Honeybar” desserts.
+The brownie crumble, apple pie, cheesecake, and fruit and granola bowls are the perfect sweet ending to your meal.
+Pickup and delivery are also available.

 Tasty Burger

-Tasty Burger is not your average burger joint.
-With an easy-on-the-wallet menu and mouth-watering fast food, Tasty Burger lives up to its name.
-The Big Tasty burger and the Spicy Jalapeño burger, at just $8.25, are excellent values.
+Now in a new location (they moved around the corner from their previous address in a converted gas station on Boylston Street), Tasty Burger is not your average burger joint.
+The new venue offers more seating and a decidedly more modern vibe, complete with huge windows to let the breeze in on a nice day.
+Despite the location upgrade, the restaurant retained its affordable menu.
+The Big Tasty burger and the spicy jalapeño burger, at just $8.75, are both an excellent value.
 The hot dogs and chicken sandwiches are pretty tasty, as well.
-And it’s open until 2 am every day, for those with a case of the late-night munchies.
-Be sure to check out the $12 Starvin’ Student special: a burger or cheeseburger, side order of fries, and a can of beer.
+And it’s open until 2 am every day, perfect for those with a case of the late-night munchies.
+Be sure to check out the $13 Starvin’ Student special: a burger or cheeseburger, side order of fries, and a can of beer.

 Citizen Public House and Oyster Bar